SebiTimeWaster/Chamfers-for-OpenSCAD/README.md

 Additionally
 * The `chamferCylinder` can also produce a circular sector (wedge), what the cylinder command cannot
 * The `circleSegments` function calculates the amount of segments needed for a certain circle radius, it reproduces a much better quality than $fa and $fs settings
+* A `globalCircleQuality` variable can be set to globally override the standard setting of 1.0, but the quality setting in `chamferCylinder` stil has precedence over this variable

-Changelog v0.2:
+Changelog v0.3:
+* Added a global override for the standard circle quality Changelog v0.2:
 * Added new circle quality feature (segment calculator) which introduces an incompatibility with v0.1
 * Prevented cylinders with height 0 from being created when setting chamferHeight to 0